vifreefly/procsd/README.md

 2018-11-04T19:11:59+0400 sample_app-worker.2[29907]: 2018-11-04T15:11:59.597Z 29907 TID-gne5aeyuz INFO: Booting Sidekiq 5.2.2 with redis options {:id=>"Sidekiq-server-PID-29907", :url=>nil}
 2018-11-04T19:11:59+0400 sample_app-worker.2[29907]: 2018-11-04T15:11:59.601Z 29907 TID-gne5aeyuz INFO: Starting processing, hit Ctrl-C to stop
 ```
-* You can use extended format of processes commands inside `procsd.yml` to provide additional restart/stop commands for processes:
+* You can use extended format of processes commands inside `procsd.yml` to provide additional restart/stop commands for each process:

 > All possible options: `start`, `restart` and `stop`

 > If procsd.yml has `processes:` option defined, then content of Procfile will be ignored

 ```yml